DHTMLX/gantt-docs/data/api/gantt_onbeforerowdragend_event.md

 @descr:

 {{note

-The method makes sense only if  api/gantt_order_branch_config.md is set to 'true'.
-Otherwise, the method will be ignored.
+The event is fired when the task is moved by mouse in the left-hand grid by when api/gantt_order_branch_config.md setting is enabled.
+If branch reordering is disabled, the event will never be called.

 }}